Gov: 2 in Florida test presumptively positive for COVID-19

 Florida officials had been awaiting approval for one component of the test from the Centers for Disease Control and Prevention, Roberson said.
 That approval came Friday.

-Sunday's announcement comes a day after health officials and DeSantis said no cases of the virus known as COVID-19 had been reported in Florida, but four people who may have been exposed in China and exhibited possible symptoms were awaiting test results.
+Sunday's announcement comes a day after health officials and DeSantis said no cases of the virus had been reported in Florida, but four people who may have been exposed in China and exhibited possible symptoms were awaiting test results.
 Another 15 similar people tested negative.

 For weeks, Florida health officials had declined to release information about possible infections, citing privacy concerns, but reversed themselves Friday amid mounting questions and political pressure to be more forthcoming to head off any public panic.